scala-js/scala-js/README.md

     sbt> package

+By default the sbt environment uses Scala 2.10.2.
+You can switch to any of the supported versions with, e.g.,

+    sbt> ++2.11.0-M7

 ### Run the test suite

-Compile and run the test suite with
+Compile and run the Scala.js-specific test suite with

     sbt> scalajs-test/test

 (you must have run `package` before running the test suite)

+To run the Scala test suite (aka partest), you have to use a 2.11 version, e.g., 2.11.0-M7, and run:

+    sbt> scalajs-partest-suite/test

+Beware, this takes a very long time.

+A complete test session from scratch on 2.11.0-M7 would then be

+    sbt> ++2.11.0-M7
+    sbt> package
+    sbt> scalajs-test/test
+    sbt> scalajs-partest-suite/test

 ### Test the examples